payush624/Netflix-Exploratory-Data-Analysis/README.md

  This data contains data about Netflix, Netflix is one of the most popular media and video streaming platforms.
 They have over 8000 movies or tv shows available on their platform.

  **Key Learning:**
-- Libraries: Pandas, Numpy, Plotly
+- Libraries: Pandas, Numpy, Plotly.
 - Explored data using `.head()`, `.describe()` and more!
 - Cleaned data by filling missing values and made dataset more readable.
 - Visualized data using Plotly library.